-6) Expand the brand through ecommerce and licensing.
-Although it remains a small part of our retail revenues, we are focused on increasing our ecommerce activity.
-Throughout the year, we engaged with our guests through multiple website and digital promotions.
+6) Expand the brand through ecommerce and licensing. [ ] Throughout the year, we engaged with our guests through multiple website and digital promotions.
 Also, during the year, we announced a multi-year licensing agreement with John Morrell Food Group, a subsidiary of Smithfield Foods.
 We look forward to the future potential of this partnership.